 Speed is changing the way golf is played.

-Bryson DeChambeau has been the tip of the spear in the quest for endless speed and distance.
+Bryson DeChambeau has been the tip of the spear in the quest for endless swing speed and distance.
 In less than a year, he went from 175 to 190mph ball speed and won the US Open.
 Now, he’s swinging at more than 200mph when he hits a drive just right and even competes in World Long Drive competitions.

 Naturally, if you’re like most golfers you want to learn how to increase swing speed too.
 Because more speed means longer drives, shorter approach shots, and hopefully, lower scores.